SQLMesh macros

 that for each item number

 it should print the item and separate the items with commas.
-Therefore, the complete output from the example above is:
+Therefore, the complete output from the example is:

 will involve using the values as one or both of a literal value and an identifier.